All Episodes

 Let freedom ring from Lookout Mountain of Tennessee.

-When we allow freedom ring When we let it ring from every village and every hamlet from every state and every city We will be able to speed up that day when all of God's children black men and white men Jews and Gentiles Protestants and Catholics will be able to join hands and sing in the words of the old Negro spiritual free at last Free at last.
+we will be able to speed up that day when all of God's children, black men and white men, Jews and Gentiles, Protestants and Catholics, will be able to join hands and sing in the words of the old Negro spiritual.

-Dr. King is uh with us, Elvita King, uh, executive director.
+Dr. King is with us, Alvita King, executive director, rights for unborn, priest for life.

 Always great to have you back.